drwpow/pow.rs-2017/src/pages/blog/did-we-fuck-up-the-internet-pt-2.md

 - Native apps can offer **a wider range of experiences,** partly by way of being closer to the hardware; partly due to the increased performance.

-Of course, I’m not saying anything new or revolutionary.
+I know I’m guilty here of comparing _the best_ native apps to _the average_ website, and there’s not a clear winner (I would be out of a job if that were the case!).
 The Web vs Native debate has been talked about [ever since the arrival of the Apple App Store][web-is-dead] (arguably as a continuation of the classic [desktop application vs web software debate][other-road-ahead]).
-But the reality is that even Apps need APIs, web servers, HTTP, and all the infrastructure the web resulted in.
-We’d still need REST, GraphQL, and whatever comes next, using the variety of languages we have available.
-The difference is we say goodbye to the browser, and let apps do the heavy lifting now.
+But I’m just saying I believe _Native Apps conceptually make more sense than web for task-based applications_.

 Assume there’s a development environment that lets you build native applications for every target (for example, [Flutter][flutter]).
 Assume that one codebase could generate native clients for all